-The Alberta government requires school divisions to report the scores from Grades 6 and Grade 9 PATs to parents/guardians.
-We will report the results to parents/guardians in the following way: Students and parents will receive an unofficial report from their teacher of how their child scored on the PATs in the Progress Report in June 2025.
+The Alberta government requires school divisions to report the scores from Grades 6 and 9 PATs to parents/guardians.
+We will report the results to parents/guardians in the following way: Percentage scores will be included on the final progress reports.